hi-primus/optimus/README_for_devs.md

 Optimus is the python library that connects to Dask, cudf, Spark to process data.
 Bumblebee is a frontend interface to present data in a way that can be easily handled by the user.

+## About parsing data
+Dask try to infer the column datatype for every partition so it can cause problem the inferred datatype does not match.
+Optimus will always parse the columns as object and the try to optimize the data type using the `.ext.optimize` function.

+##Infering datataypes

 ## About apply